Gilbert C. Ross

-Gilbert Cary Ross (5 June 1878 – 9 October 1947) was an American politician who served as the 14th lieutenant governor of Nevada as a member of the Democratic Party from 2 January 1911 to 4 January 1915.
+Gilbert Cary Ross (June 5, 1878 – October 9, 1947) was an American politician who served as the 14th lieutenant governor of Nevada as a member of the Democratic Party from January 2, 1911, to January 4, 1915.

 Early life

-Ross was born in Virginia City, Nevada on 5 June 1878 to Hugh Fraser Ross and Maude French.
+Ross was born in Virginia City, Nevada on June 5, 1878, to Hugh Fraser Ross and Maude French.
 His father was a mechanical engineer and an immigrant from Scotland, while his mother was a member of the pioneer Comstock family.
 Ross graduated high school in his home city, before enrolling at the University of Nevada School of Mines.
 Ross however, cut his education short to become a teacher at grammar and high schools in 1890.
-By 1895, Ross was appointed principal of the Virginia City High School, a position which he would fullfill until 1900.
-That year, Ross became interested in the south Nevada mining boom and subsequentely moved to Tonopah, Nevada, where he became a bank teller and engaged in several mining ventures.
+By 1895, Ross was appointed principal of the Virginia City High School, a position which he would fulfill until 1900.
+That year, Ross became interested in the south Nevada mining boom and subsequently moved to Tonopah, Nevada, where he became a bank teller and engaged in several mining ventures.